-In 1826, but two new counties were established: Vermilion, (January 18) from unorganized territory attached to Edgar; and McDonough, with its present boundaries, from territory attached to Schuyler.
+In 1826, but two new counties were established: Vermillion, (January 18) from unorganized territory attached to Edgar; and McDonough, with its present boundaries, from territory attached to Schuyler.
 These two counties are shown on Map No. 17.
 The unorganized territory north and west of Vermilion was temporarily attached to that county.
 Mercer and Warren were attached to Peoria, and McDonough to Schuyler, until their respective organizations could be completed.

-1827-Shelby, Perry, Tazewell and JoDaviess.
+1827 - Shelby, Perry, Tazewell and JoDaviess

-In 1827, four new counties were established: Shelby, (January 23) from Fayette, including its present territory and portions of Moultrie and Christian: Perry.
-(January 29) from Randolph and Jackson, was given its present boundaries: Tazewell, (January 31) from the unorganized territory east of the Illinois, included the present counties of Tazewell and Woodford and parts of McLean, Livingston, DeWitt, Logan and Mason: JoDaviess (February 17) from Mercer, Henry and Putnam, included a large area north of the "military tract" and west of the range line between 10 and 11 east of the 4th principal meridian including besides the present country of JoDaviess, four entire counties and parts of five others.
-The country north of Shelby (formerly a part of Fayette) was temporarily attached to Shelby. that still further north to Tazewell and that north of Tazewell to Peoria.
-Mercer was reduced to its present limits: but. not having completed its organization, remained, with Warren, attached to Peoria.
-A small tract from St. Clair. lying west of the Kaskaskia was added to Monroe January 9.
+In 1827, four new counties were established: Shelby, (January 23) from Fayette, including its present territory and portions of Moultrie and Christian; Perry, (January 29) from Randolph and Jackson, was given its present boundaries; Tazewell, (January 31) from the unorganized territory east of the Illinois, included the present counties of Tazewell and Woodford and parts of McLean, Livingston, DeWitt, Logan and Mason; JoDaviess, (February 17) from Mercer, Henry and Putnam, included a large area north of the "military tract" and west of the range line between ten and eleven east of the fourth principal meridian, including besides the present county of JoDaviess, four entire counties and parts of five others.
+The country north of Shelby (formerly a part of Fayette) was temporarily attached to Shelby, that still further north to Tazewell and that north of Tazewell to Peoria.
+Mercer was reduced to its present limits; but, not having completed its organization, remained, with Warren, attached to Peoria.
+A small tract from St. Clair, lying west of the Kaskaskia was added to Monroe January 9.
 The county boundaries at the close of 1827 are shown on Map No. 18.

-1829-1831-NINE NEW COUNTIES.
+1829-1831 - Nine New Counties

 During this period nine new counties were created: Two in 1829, two in 1830 and five in 1831.
-In 1829, Macoupin, (January 17) from Madison and unorganized territory attached to Greene, was given its present boundaries, and Macon.
-(January 19) from territory attached to Shelby, included the present area of Macon, together with portions of Piatt, Moultry and DeWitt.
-In 1830; Coles, (December 25) from the western part of Clark and the unor-
+In 1829, Macoupin, (January 17) from Madison and unorganized territory attached to Greene, was given its present boundaries, and Macon, (January 19) from territory attached to Shelby, included the present area of Macon, together with portions of Piatt, Moultrie and DeWitt.

-In 1830; Coles, (December 25) from the western part of Clark and the unorganized territory north of it, included the present counties of Douglas, Coles and Cumberland.
-McLean, (December 25) from the eastern part of Tazewell and territory east of it, included all its present area with parts of Piatt, De-Witt, Logan, Woodford and Livingston.
+In 1830, Coles, (December 25) from the western part of Clark and the unorganized territory north of it, included the present counties of Douglas, Coles and Cumberland.
+McLean, (December 25) from the eastern part of Tazewell and territory east of it, included all its present area with parts of Piatt, DeWitt, Logan, Woodford and Livingston.

 In 1831, Cook, (January 15) from Putnam, contained, besides its present territory, all of Lake and DuPage and parts of McHenry and Will.
 LaSalle, (January 15) from Putnam and unorganized territory south of the Illinois, contained, besides its present area, all of Grundy and parts of Livingston, Kendall and Marshall.
-Rock Island.
-(February 9) from JoDaviess, was given its present boundaries.
+Rock Island, (February 9) from JoDaviess, was given its present boundaries.
 Effingham and Jasper, (February 15) were given their present boundaries, the first from Fayette and Crawford, and the latter from Crawford and Clay.
-The boundaries of Henry, Putnam and Knox were altered but neither county reduced to its present lines, Mercer was attached to Warren until fully organized: Henry was attached to Knox, and the unorganized country north of LaSalle was attached to that county.
-Towns 12 and 13 north, 5 east of the 4th principal meridian were included by acts of the same date in both Knox and Henry counties.
-The section of the act including this tract in Henry was repealed March 4, 1837.
+The boundaries of Henry, Putnam and Knox were altered, but neither county reduced to its present lines, Mercer was attached to Warren until fully organized; Henry was attached to Knox, and the unorganized country north of LaSalle was attached to that county.
+Towns twelve and thirteen north, five east of the fourth principal meridian were included by acts of the same date in both Knox and Henry Counties.
+The section of the act including this tract in Henry was repeated March 4, 1837.
 The county boundaries at the close of this period are shown on Map No. 19.

-1833-1835-Champaign and Iroquois.
+1833-1835 - Champaign and Iroquois